-If the cloud is the next frontier in data storage and analysis, then ETL is the Chisholm Trail.
+If the cloud is the next frontier in data storage and analysis, then ETL is the rocketship that takes us there.
 Although some have opined that the cloud would bring about the end of ETL, the need for reliable data movement and transformation remains critical in a cloud-based architecture.
 However, for traditional on-premises ETL tools such as SQL Server Integration Services, this path can be foggy.
 Using SSIS in the cloud requires some planning, but it can be done.

 SSIS in the Cloud